FGXdevOfficial/suckless/README.md

   - The rest are the default onces.

   Surf:
-  - All the default :)
+  - All the defaults :)

   Tabbed:
   - Keybind: Some of the defaults if you find anything please make a pull request